chandankumar1307/petwyse/README.md

 We also have some good-first-issues for the beginners.

-># Hi, If you are a beginner then this is for you...by this tutorial you are going to make your First PR for sure
 <hr>

 If you are looking to make your first contribution, follow the steps below.